arbazrizvi07/Windows-Calculator/README.md

 User can simply download the code and run the project.

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Library Used

 * Butterknife - View Binding tool
-* Crashlytics - Crash and logs
+* Realm - Relational Database

 ## Versioning